 Twilio vs. Sendbird: Key Features Comparison

-Till now, we have gone through all the main steps of building a sample React Native chat app using two real-time chat and messaging platforms - Twilio and Sendbird.
+Till now, we have gone through all the main steps of building a sample React Native chat app using two real-time chat and messaging platforms: Twilio and Sendbird.
 Both of them allow configuring, building, and then integrating chat functionality into any client web or mobile app with minimum effort.
-But to clarify what solution can suit your business needs better, let’s compare Twilio and Sendbird by key features - for better exposure.
+But to clarify what solution can suit your business needs better, let's compare Twilio and Sendbird by key features for better exposure.

 Twilio is the leading cloud communication platform working on Platform-as-a-service (PaaS) model principles.
 Twilio provides a software-based platform, and still, it's not into in-app chat applications as others.
 It is also considered a developers' platform; therefore, it cannot be used by marketers or non-developers.
 The provider mainly targets programmable chat API, allowing users to make and receive phone calls and send and receive text messages instantly.

-Sendbird is a chat API and messaging SDK platform with SaaS (Software-as-a-service) model.
+Sendbird is a chat API and messaging SDK platform with a SaaS (Software-as-a-service) model.
 Since it is a SaaS model, its customers can simply use the application with the available features without making any changes.
 They don't have to buy, install, maintain, or update any software to use Sendbird.

 What's the verdict?
 The answer may seem trivial, but the dilemma of choosing between Twilio and Sendbird lies in your business goals, the tech skills available, and the chat features your client application demands.

 As a back-end for a chat app, we decided to opt for Twilio and Sendbird, which we believe are among the best messaging SDKs for React Native applications.
 They both allow you to configure, build, and integrate chat functionality into any web or mobile app, but still they have different capabilities.
 We compared the key features that Twilio and Sendbird offer, and the main objective here while deciding which one to choose is your business goals and the chat app functionality you are looking for.
 There are numerous alternatives to Sendbird and Twilio for integrating chat functionality into React Native applications, each with their own unique features and functionalities, so it's important to carefully consider your specific business objectives and desired chat app capabilities when making a decision.

 We have tried to keep each and every step of development very simple and sorted while explaining the customization, navigation, and configuration of the chat app with pieces of code.
 If you still have any questions concerning how to build chat app functionality into your app, contact our business development specialists for consultation.
 We'll be happy to provide you with our React Native development services and share expertise!